ShubhamChndrvnshi/CandyContracts/README.md

 ## Approve the withdrawal proposal
 Call `vote(true)` to cast your votes to approve the proposal.

+## Request a refund
+Call `vote(false)` to cast your votes to approve a refund.

+# CandyCreatorVoterVeto
+This governance variant of the CandyCreatorV1A base contract requires the contract owner to propose a release of some percentage of the contract balance (measured in basis points).
+If this proposal is not rejected by token holders (vetoed), it will take place after the voting period has concluded (24 hours).

+The disadvantage to this variant is that contract owners could 'sneakily' propose a release without informing token holders (there is no guaranteed way to alert them and the alert would have to be through an off-chain system) and if the proposal is not discovered to be active by token holders in time, they will not have time to vote to reject the proposal.
+We are planning to experiment with extending the voting period for this variant (but this will prevent minting and token transfer during this period).

+The advantage to this variant is that the contract owner doesn't need to ask users to spend gas to approve the withdrawal.
+It is also very difficult to reach quorums in certain communities.
+Instead, token holders spend gas to secure an outcome that would directly economically benefit them (preventing the withdrawal by the owners and a 'rug pull' or refunding themselves.

+## Abstain from voting
+If the token holder abstains from voting, they are voting for nothing to occur.
+If they abstain, and enough token holders do also, nothing will occur on the contract.

+## Approve the withdrawal proposal
+Call `vote(true)` to cast your votes to approve the proposal.

+## Request a refund
+Call `vote(false)` to cast your votes to approve a refund.

 ## Voting
 ### Proposing a release (Project Creator)